Blog

 po file

-Step4: Edit the .po file using any file editor such as POEDIT or POEDITOR.
+Step 4: Edit the PO file using a PO file editor such as POEDIT or POEDITOR.

-Step5: Use the above tools to translate the plugin into your locale.
+Step 5: Use the above mentioned tools to translate the plugin into your language.

-Step7: From the list of languages select the language in which you have translated the plugin in
+Step 7: From the list of languages, select the language in which you have translated the plugin.

 (Note: Only upload the translated .po file, it is not required to upload any other file or folder from the plugin.)